dawitanelay/blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Cloud Devops Engineer
+- Site reliability engineering
-- Meaching learning
+- Machine learning (ML)
+- Data analysis

 # Education to show in About widget
 education:
   courses:
   - course: M.Sc. in  Artificial intelligence
     institution: University of Pisa
     year: 2022
-  - course: B.Sc.
-Electrical and Computer Engineering
+  - course: B.Sc. in  Electrical and Computer Engineering
     institution: Addis Ababa Institute of Technology (AAiT)
     year: 2017